This is our commitment to the land that we love exploring.

-Since August 2020, we are the first travel company in Argentina to compensate for all the CO2 emissions you’ll make during your trip when traveling by land.
+In August of 2020, we became the first travel company in Argentina to compensate for all the CO2 emissions our travelers produce during their trips while traveling by land.

-But we decided that was not enough: we took this one step further to remove more carbon dioxide than we produce.
+However, we decided that we needed to do more.
+So, we took this one step further in orderto remove more carbon dioxide than we produce.

-To make this possible, through the Adventure Travel Trade Association we are partnering with South Pole, one of the most reputable organizations on Climate Change actions, to make sure that those resources go directly to the projects that are working to reduce our carbon footprints on our planet.
+To make this possible, through the Adventure Travel Trade Association, we partnered with South Pole, one of the most reputable organizations dedicated to Climate Change actions that make sure that those resources go directly to projects that are working to reduce the carbon emissions on our planet.

-We declare our shared commitment to unite all stakeholders in transforming tourism to deliver effective climate action.
+We declare our shared commitment to unite all stakeholders in transforming tourism in order to deliver effective climate actions.

 We support the global commitment to halve emissions by 2030 and reach Net Zero as soon as possible before 2050.

-We will consistently align our actions with the latest scientific recommendations, so as to ensure our approach remains consistent with a rise of no more than 1.5°C above pre-industrial levels by 2100.
+We will consistently align our actions with the latest scientific recommendations so as to ensure that our approach remains consistent with a rise of no more than 1.5°C above pre-industrial levels by 2100.

 As a signatory, we commit to: